-- 30.1 Note the important requirement in the first line of Law 30(a) that the game must have been affected before an interference can have occurred.
-This proviso will almost always apply only in the case when a ball has not been removed from the game after having been pegged out.
-It is designed to avoid time-wasting in cases where a pegged-out ball has not been thrown completely clear of the court or has rolled back into court.
-Providing that no-one has attempted to involve such a ball in subsequent play, there is no need to waste time by taking the game back to the point when the ball should have been properly removed from the court under Law 15(d). - 30.2 It is just possible that the proviso can apply when a ball has been wrongly removed.
-However, this would require discovery of the wrong removal soon after the event and any intervening strokes to have been clearly unaffected by the presence or absence of the affected ball. - Example: Consider a handicap game in which B, R and K are for the peg and Y is for rover.
+30.1 Note the important requirement in the first line of Law 30(a) that the game must have been affected before an interference can have occurred.
+This proviso will almost always apply only in the case when a ball has not been removed from the game after

+30.2 It is just possible that the proviso can apply when a ball has been wrongly removed.
+However, this would require discovery of the wrong removal soon after the event and any intervening strokes to have been clearly unaffected by the presence or absence of the affected ball.

+Example: Consider a handicap game in which B, R and K are for the peg and Y is for rover.
 Bob is laid up near Corner 1 with a difficult cut rush with B on K to the peg.
 Roy shoots with R at B and K from Corner 3 and hits the peg instead, bouncing off to near hoop 4.
 Roy forgets that he cannot peg out R until Y is a rover and knocks R off the court.
 Bob now rushes K accurately to the peg and pegs out K in the croquet stroke.
 Just as he is about to hit B onto the peg, Roy remembers that R should have remained on court.
 In these circumstances, a referee would be entitled to rule that R should be replaced but that Bob need not replay his turn and can continue with the peg out.
-Had R finished near the peg, perhaps in between the peg and where K came to rest, a different decision would be appropriate. - 30.3 Law 30(b) enshrines a consequence of deeming all play following a major interference not to have occurred.
+Had R finished near the peg, perhaps in between the peg and where K came to rest, a different decision would be appropriate.

+30.3 Law 30(b) enshrines a consequence of deeming all play following a major interference not to have occurred.
 The game is restored to its position immediately before the interference was committed and any limit of claims outstanding at that point in time becomes relevant again and any error then outstanding can be rectified.
 The same principle is applied in Laws 31(c) and32(b).